cohitai/liv2mong/README.md

 1. Clone the Repo.
 2. Use "Docker-compose up" to Build (On a seperate VM).
-3. Push to GCP container Repo. and use the appropiate YML file from Ks-prototypes to update the deployment.
+3. Push to GCP container Repo. and use the appropiate YAML file from Ks-prototypes to update the deployment.